maxharlow/tutorials/find-connections-with-fuzzy-matching/README.md

 You should see... nothing.
 Zero matches.
 Perhaps there aren't any.
 Or perhaps we just need to apply some fuzziness?
 We saw that surnames were written in all-capitals in the world leaders list, but not in the White House visitors list, so that's probably the reason we're not seeing any results.
 Let's try making our match case-insensitive by adding the `--ignore-case` *flag*.
 Let's also put the output into a file too:

-**Flag**: A flag is an extra option given to a command line program to turn on a feature, or give it extra information.
-Often the same flag can be written two ways: a long way, starting with two hypens, such as `--ignore-case`, and a short way, with just a single hyphen followed by a single letter, such as `-i`.
-If you have multiple flags written the short way you can combine them with a single hypen to save even more space -- so `-i -a` could also be written `-ia`.
+***Flag***: A flag is an extra option given to a command line program to turn on a feature, or give it extra information.
+Often the same flag can be written two ways: a long way, starting with two hyphens, such as `--ignore-case`, and a short way, with just a single hyphen followed by a single letter, such as `-i`.
+If you have multiple flags written the short way you can combine them with a single hyphen to save even more space -- so `-i -a` could also be written `-ia`.

     $ csvmatch \
 	    cia-world-leaders.csv \